-- 8.1 There is no objection in principle to the development of this land for residential accommodation.
+8.1 There is no objection in principle to the development of this land for residential accommodation.
 Although it forms part of the existing garden areas of nos.
 127-129, High Road, it has a direct frontage to Chapel Close.
 Having regard to the context of the site and the character and appearance of Chapel Close, the proposed houses are considered to be an appropriate scale and design for this site.
-The houses will provide a good level of amenity for future occupiers and are not considered to result in any significant harm to existing properties. - 8.2 The proposed on-site parking provision will remove some unrestricted on-street parking from Chapel Close, however, given the existing issues experienced by residents from on-street parking associated with Leavesden Green Primary School, this will result in highway benefits.
+The houses will provide a good level of amenity for future occupiers and are not considered to result in any significant harm to existing properties.
+The proposed scheme is considered to overcome the reasons for refusal of the previous application and the concerns of the appeal Inspector.

+8.2 The proposed on-site parking provision will remove some unrestricted on-street parking from Chapel Close, however, given the existing issues experienced by residents from on-street parking associated with Leavesden Green Primary School, this will result in some highway benefits.